mamume/documentation/content/developer/howtos/scss_tips.rst

 .. example::

-   For the same reason, sometimes you may opt to switch html tag rather than adding a new CSS rule.
+   In this instance, you may opt to switching the html tag rather than adding a new CSS rule.

    .. code-block:: css